 Directing Fiction - master

-The Master's Programme in Film and Media, with specialisation in Directing Fiction is aimed at those who wish to specialise in and deepen their knowledge about directing documentaries.
+The Master's Programme in Film and Media, with specialisation in Directing Fiction is aimed at those who wish to specialise in and deepen their knowledge about directing fiction.
 The programme qualifies the student for third-cycle studies and consists of two years of full-time studies at second cycle level.

 A film director's job is to tell a story in film that touches.
 With film fiction, this is about communicating the vision of the film with the others in the film team, interpreting the script, directing the work at the filming location, instructing actors and, together with the rest of the film team, realising the film's artistic vision.
 After filming, the director participates in the process of editing and adding sound to the film.
 The director is a creative artist, an inspiring and responsive supervisor and a driving force in the collaborative process of film making.